 - These policies are based on, but not limited to, policies set forth in the Nevada System of Higher Education (NSHE) Computing Resources Policy.

-- All faculty, staff, students and visitors using the University of Nevada, Reno network resources must agree and adhere to the terms of all applicable policies, including the Usage Agreement (below).
+- All faculty, staff, students and visitors using the University of Nevada, Reno network resources must agree and adhere to the terms of all applicable policies, including the Usage Agreement (linked above).

 - Appendices listed below define specific terms applicable to Faculty and Staff, Students and the General Public.

 Improper conduct regarding the use of University computers falls into three categories:

 - Violation of Licenses and Copyright Agreements, University Policy, and State or Federal Laws

 Dishonesty is not allowed.
 Examples of this type of behavior regarding computers includes, but is not limited to: